TABLE OF CONTENTS

-The first question is meant to ward off the feelings of regret that many business owners experience after selling off their company or its assets.
-Your business makes up a huge part of your life, so you must find replacements for the social and intellectual aspects of your life that will be thrown to the wayside after shedding ownership of your company.
+The first question is meant to ward off the feelings of regret that many business owners experience after selling their company or its assets.
+Your business is a huge part of your life, and after the transfer of business ownership, you might need to find new sources for the social and intellectual fulfillment your company provided.

-Second, you need to find out—from a qualified professional—whether there’s a gap between what the market is willing to pay for your business and how much money you need.
+Second, you need to learn — from a qualified professional — whether there’s a gap between what the market is willing to pay for your business and how much money you need.
 This feeds into the third question, which asks you how much money you need to live comfortably through your retirement or transition period.

-Last, do a little soul searching to find out what it is you want in life.
+Last, do a little soul searching to find out what you want from your next life chapter.
 Money is one thing, but chances are you want more than deeper pockets.
-Jot down what’s most important to you, and whether a transfer of business will help get you there.
+Jot down what’s most important to you, and whether a change of ownership for your business will help get you there.

 If you want to know how to change ownership of a business, your answer will depend on the kind of change you want to make.
-Technically speaking, there are a few ways to shed ownership of a company aside from selling it outright.
+There are a few methods to transfer business ownership aside from an outright sale.

 Selling the Business

-To sell a private business, you have two options: an owner-financing sale, or cash financing.
-In the former, the buyer purchases the company over time in the form of installments agreed upon in the transfer of business ownership form.
-For the latter, the buyer pays for the company up front in cash using a loan or capital savings after agreeing on a valuation for the assets.
+To sell a private business, you have 2 options: an owner-financing sale or cash financing.
+In the former, the buyer purchases the company over time by paying installments agreed upon in the transfer of business ownership form.
+For the latter, the buyer pays for the company upfront in cash using a loan or capital savings after agreeing on a valuation for the assets.

 Adding New Partners

-Another method to transfer business ownership is to bring in new partners who will have to each pay for their ownership interests.
+Another method of transferring business ownership is to bring in new partners who will have to each pay for their ownership interests.
 Under this kind of arrangement, new shareholders buy into the company, typically with cash, to transfer the majority of the share capital out of your hands.

-We are often asked how to transfer business ownership to a family member.
-A common method of relinquishing ownership of a business, especially for retirees, is to hand the company to a son or daughter.
-Handing down the family business can be done tax-free if you gift shares of the company valued at $15,000 or less annually in regular installments.
+A common method of relinquishing ownership of a business, especially for retirees, is to hand the company to a son or daughter or another relative.
+If you want to transfer business ownership to a family member, it could be done as a full or partial sale, but it can also be a gift.
+This transfer of business ownership can be completed tax-free if you gift shares of the company valued at $15,000 or less annually in regular installments.

-For intrepid buyers, entering into a lease-purchase agreement is a safe choice.
-This is because the lessee is only entitled to the ownership of the company through the duration of the lease, after which the buyer can decide whether to buy the company, renew the lease, or relinquish control altogether.
+For intrepid buyers, entering a lease-purchase agreement is a safe choice.
+This is because the lessee is only entitled to the ownership of the company through the duration of the lease, after which the buyer can decide whether to buy the company, renew the lease or relinquish control.

-Once you have decided to sell your business, you need to take action.
-To help you understand how to change ownership of a corporation, imagine the following scenario: you own a limited liability company (LLC) and decide to bring in a new partner who will own 33 percent of the company for a cash price of $50,000.
+You own a limited liability company (LLC) and decide to bring in a new partner who will own 33% of the company for a cash price of $50,000.

 Step 1: Navigate Regulatory Waters